-A new Gartner Magic Quadrant report for product-centric companies says midmarket ERP vendors have responded to demands for more user-friendly, agile applications, and
+A new Gartner Magic Quadrant report for product-centric companies says midmarket ERP vendors have responded to demands for more user-friendly, agile applications, and that three vendors in particular -- SAP, Microsoft and Epicor -- have been the most successful at riding these trends.

 “Companies are looking for ways to use the investment that they’ve made in those huge ERP suites by making those systems attractive to more types of users, away from the pure, heavy transactional users and actually making those systems interesting and attractive,” said Christian Hestermann, an analyst at the Stamford, Conn.-based research firm and co-author of the report.